-Acquiring applicant tracking system (ATS) software that is designed for use in Canada can make it easier for any business to comply with all applicable laws pertaining to hiring and employment.
-ATS software can assist with the following recruitment considerations.
+But there are no such challenges when you use an applicant tracking system (ATS).
+Applicant tracking systems designed for use in Canada makes it easier for any business to comply with laws pertaining to hiring and employment.
+ATS software can assist with the following recruitment considerations enumerated below.

 Free ATS Software Vendor Match